 Along with Lilly Architects and Overland Partners, the OKPOP team will begin designing the building this spring and summer, followed by construction documents and ground breaking in the fall of 2017.
 As far as location is concerned, Dr. Bob Blackburn, executive director of the Oklahoma Historical Society, said, “We are exploring several opportunities that have been brought to our attention in the Brady District.
 Thanks to the active participation of Tulsa community leaders, we will find the best location that will allow for the greatest sustainability for the OKPOP.”

 The Oklahoma Museum of Popular Culture (OKPOP) is a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains 30 museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.

 Editor’s Note: Photographs are available upon request by contacting Jeff Moore at 405-522-0692 or firstname.lastname@example.org.